-The best way to stop mould growing on the seal in the future?
+The best way to stop mold growing on the seal in the future?
 Leave the washing machine door open for a few hours after you’ve removed a load of clean washing to let the moisture out, and clean the seal as above regularly.

-Fridges and coffee machines also provide the perfect opportunity for mould and mildew growth.
+Fridges and coffee machines also provide the perfect opportunity for mold and mildew growth.
 Both are easy to tackle: distilled white vinegar will do the trick, or you can use diluted bleach to wipe out a fridge.
 Be sure to rinse both well.

 These tips work on leather furniture and home accessories, but also on leather coats, shoes and handbags.

 Start by wiping down the leather with a cloth dipped in distilled white vinegar; then repeat with a good leather soap and warm water, dry with a soft cloth and allow to air dry completely.
 Then apply a leather conditioner.